openpermissions/offer-generator/README.md

 npm install offer-generator --save
 ```

+### Render
+The offer-generator package provides two main components:

++ **OfferGenerator**: The main building tool for constructing an ODRL offer.
++ **JsonLDViewer**: A helper component that can be used to display the json-ld constructed by the offer builder

+Both use bootstrap components and class names.
+For details on how to customise the css please refer to the [Bootstrap](http://getbootstrap.com) documentation.

-### Offer Generator
+#### Offer Generator
 This is the main building tool for constructing an ODRL offer.

 ```javascript
 {OfferGenerator} = require('offer-generator');